 During instruction, students may find themselves overwhelmed by the many changes taking place.
-In addition to learning in new online environments, they are also learning in new physical environments.
-Students are trying hard to learn and develop new skills at the same time.
-The tips we will be presenting here address the question: How can you consider the amount of work you are asking students to do and gather feedback on the workload?
+In addition to learning in new online environments, they are learning in new physical environments.
+The tips presented here address the question: How can you consider the amount of work you are asking students to do and gather feedback on the workload?

 Quick Guide: Practicing Compassion with Course Workload

 At some point in the semester, students may feel overwhelmed by the course workload.
-How can you consider the amount of work you are asking students to do and gather feedback on the workload?
+How can you gather feedback on student workload?

-- Consider the current environmental factors we are encountering.
-Students might not have a quiet place to study or be working in an environment that is less conducive to concentration.
-Students also may not have easy access to electronic devices or internet connections that are required to access course work.
-These factors may require them to spend more time than normal completing their course work.
+- Consider the environmental factors.
+Students might not have a quiet place to study that is conducive to concentration.
+Students also may not have easy access to electronic devices or internet connections required to access coursework.
+These factors may require them to spend more time than normal completing their coursework.

-- Estimate the amount of time you think it should take students to complete activities.
+- Estimate the time students should take to complete activities.
 Consider the amount of work you are asking students to do now and how it compares to your traditional in-person teaching.
-Ask yourself how much time it should take an average student to complete major course activities (e.g. readings, problem sets, discussions postings, or quizzes), remembering that you can likely work faster than your students.
+Consider the time it should take an average student to complete major course activities (e.g. readings, problem sets, discussion postings, or quizzes), remembering that you can likely work faster than your students.
 Add up all the activities for the day or week.
 Is this more or less than what you had students do before?

 Establish a Rhythm For Participation – ACUE